kbravh/portfolio-redux/src/pages/writing/cron-triggers-dst/Automatically Adjust AWS Cron Events for Daylight .md

 utc_time = datetime.utcnow().replace(tzinfo=pytz.utc)
 cst_timezone = pytz.timezone('US/Central')
 cst_time = utc_time.astimezone(cst_timezone)

-# This will show the offset in seconds for DST.
-If it's zero, not DST
-is_dst = cst_time.tzinfo._dst.seconds != 0
 ```

 We import the `py~datetime` library, the main Python library for working with any date or time objects, and `py~pytz`, a library for accurately handling timezones.
 We create `py~utc_time` and set it equal to the current time in UTC with `py~datetime.utcnow()`.
 Note that we have to manually replace the timezone information on the native `py~datetime` object with the `py~utc` timezone from `py~pytz`.